 6. Look for “rdpclip.exe” and run it.

-If an update or app you installed recently is causing problems with your computer, you can restore Windows back to a restore point.
+If an update or app you installed recently is causing copy-paste not working issues, you can restore Windows back to a restore point.
 While a System Restore won’t change your personal files, it may remove recently installed drivers, updates, and apps.

-It restores your computer back to an earlier point in time when the copy and paste function worked normally.
+It restores your computer back to an earlier point in time when the copy-paste function worked normally.
 Restore points are generated whenever you install new drivers, apps, or Windows updates, or when you create them manually.

 To perform a system restore, follow the steps below: